OWI Under 21 Defense Attorney in Iowa

 It is against the law for a young person under the age of 21 to consume alcohol.
-When the young person is also accused of driving under the influence of alcohol, the penalties and punishements are particularly harsh.
-For young person under the age of 21 in Iowa, the law has a “no tolerance” policy for driving after consuming alcohol or controlled substances.
-If a DUI test detects a slight amount of alcohol or the presence of illegal drugs, you could be facing the possibility of jail time and steep fines with other penalties.
+When the young person is also accused of driving under the influence of alcohol, the penalties and punishments are particularly harsh.
+For a person under the age of 21 in Iowa, the law has a “no tolerance” policy for driving after consuming alcohol or controlled substances.
+If an OWI test detects a slight amount of alcohol or the presence of illegal drugs, you could be facing the possibility of jail time and steep fines with other penalties.

 At McCarthy & Hamrock, P.C. we represent students charged with OWI at area colleges and universities including Drake University and Des Moines University.
 In many of these cases, the student faces criminal charges, an administrative suspension of their driver’s license and a disciplinary hearing at the university or college.

 We will put that experience to work for you.
-We represent young people facing DUI charges throughout the Des Moines area, including Ankeny, Johnston and anywhere else in Polk County, Dallas County or the state of Iowa.
+We represent young people facing OWI charges throughout the Des Moines area, including Ankeny, Johnston and anywhere else in Polk County, Dallas County or surrounding areas in the state of Iowa.

 Administrative License Revocations for Zero Tolerance OWI

 If you are under the age of 21 and charged with an OWI then you may be subjected to an administrative license revocation.
 If your driver’s license is revoked for a .02 (often called the zero tolerance OWI) then you are not eligible for a temporary restricted license at any time during the revocation.
 You can contest this administrative suspension by taking action immediately after the arrest.

 The revocation applies to the driver’s license of a person under 21 who submits to a chemical test which indicates an alcohol level of .02 or more, but less than .08.
 If your attorney is not successful in invalidating the revocation, then the revocation is for 60 days on a first violation and 90 days on subsequent violations.